git-austinmccollom/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+  useRouteMatch is a hook from 'react-router-dom' that allows you to get/match the current URL.
+This is a way that the URL can be manipulated using a function, rather than using a <Route /> component.
 1. How would you explain form validation to someone who has never programmed before?

+  Form validation is just the process that runs in the background to make sure you, a user, fills out an online form fully before you can submit it.
+You've experienced this when making an account on a website and it doesn't let you register until you click that you agree to the terms.
 1. In 1-2 sentences, define end to end testing.

+  End to end testing is testing the entire user experience/story for an app.
+So for this app, it is running automated tests to simulate a user submitting a pizza order.
+The non automated version of this is asking the future users to try using the test app and letting the dev team know what bugs or issues they ran into.

 ## Instructions